 According to Business Insider, one of Yellen’s old high-school classmates describes her as “a classic ’60s liberal.”
 Throughout her career as an economist, Yellen, a Democrat, has been an adherent of Keynesian economic theory.
 As developed by the late British economist John Maynard Keynes, Keynesianism postulates that: (a) the federal government is best equipped to reverse or minimize economic downturns, either by increasing the overall money supply or bankrolling public-sector programs in order to stimulate money exchange; and (b) the Federal Reserve should keep interest rates as low as possible in order to provide low-cost funding for the government, even as the latter engages in deficit-spending and accumulates debt.

-During her 14-year tenure at UC Berkeley, Yellen published numerous articles that openly endorsed Keynesian principles, which she has continued to espouse ever since.
+During her 14-year tenure at UC Berkeley, Yellen published numerous articles that openly endorsed Keynesian principles.
 In 1999 she said: “Will capitalist economies operate at full employment in the absence of routine intervention?
 Certainly not.
 Do policy makers have the knowledge and ability to improve macroeconomic outcomes rather than make matters worse?
 Yes.”
 In a similar vein, Yellen told Berkeley’s business-school magazine in 2012: “While admirers of capitalism, we also to a certain extent believe it has limitations that require government intervention in markets to make them work.”
 According to Allen Sinai, a longtime Keynesian and currently the president of Decision Economics, Inc., “The philosophy of Janet Yellen is activism of government policy to achieve [Federal] objectives.”